 - If you come to us with just an idea of, for example, “I want a 3D design platform” and nothing else, you will need an inception phase so we all are on the same page about what exactly is required and how best to do it.
 We also determine the scale of the project at this stage.

-- If you come to us with the clearly defined and described concept, then it takes less time before the development starts.
+- If you come to us with a clearly defined and described concept, then it takes less time before the development starts.

 Inception phase steps